-Cogeneration Unit 1 (CHP 1)

-- To address the ongoing NO_x exceedances recorded from October 2023 - April 2024, the Contractor has ordered 3 new cylinder heads from the supplier to replace the old ones and improve performance. - To address the SO2 exceedances recorded from October 2023 - April 2024, SO2 sampling and testing was completed by a third-party laboratory that showed lower SO2 values than those reported by the CEMS.
+Monitoring Location Measures/ Actions to Address any Exceedances Implementation Timeline & Status Centralised Air Pollution Unit (CAPCS) To address the exceedances for Total Odour (ou/Nm3) recorded in January 2024 and February 2024, the Contractor ordered a new H2S / ORP sensor to replace the faulty one which was installed on 23 May 2024.
+The cleaning of the ventilation pumps was conducted in April 2024.
+All measures have been implemented.
+Cogeneration Unit 1 (CHP 1) To address the ongoing NO_x exceedances recorded from October 2023 - June 2024, the Contractor ordered 3 new cylinder heads from the supplier to replace the old ones and improve performance which were installed in May 2024.
+To address the SO2 exceedances recorded from October 2023 - June 2024, SO2 sampling and testing was completed by a third-party laboratory that showed lower SO2 values than those reported by the CEMS.
 The lower values measured by the laboratory was attributed to methane gas interference.
-Based on this study, it was proposed to implement a correction factor in the CEMS to adjust for the methane gas interference. - To address the HCl exceedances recorded from October 2023 - April 2024, the Contractor shall implement fine tuning measures such as reviewing the ignition temperature curve, spark plug condition check and adjusting the intake & exhaust valves on the cylinder to reduce the fluctuations in HCl emissions and keep within the permissible limit. - A CHP expert from Europe will visit the ORRC1 facility to review the performance of the CHPs. - The Contractor will receive additional advanced training from the manufacturer for the operation and maintenance of the equipment.

-- The new cylinder heads will arrive and be installed by May 2024. - The updated SO2 correction factor will be implemented in May 2024; the MT, IEC, and project proponent have no further comments on this implementation. - The fine-tuning measures will be implemented by May 2024. - The CHP expert will visit in May 2024. - The Contractor will receive additional training in December 2024.

-Cogeneration Unit 2 (CHP 2)
+Based on this study, it was proposed to implement a correction factor in the CEMS to adjust for the methane gas interference.
+After review by MT and IEC, the correction factor was implemented in May 2024.
+To address the HCl exceedances recorded from October 2023 - April 2024, the Contractor implemented in May 2024 fine tuning measures such as reviewing the ignition temperature curve, spark plug condition check and adjusting the intake & exhaust valves on the cylinder to reduce the fluctuations in HCl emissions and keep within the permissible limit.
+A CHP expert from Europe visited the ORRC1 facility from 20-24 May to review the performance of the CHPs.
+The Contractor will receive additional advanced training from the manufacturer for the operation and maintenance of the equipment.
+The new cylinder heads were installed in May 2024, and further works are ongoing.
+The updated SO2 correction factor was implemented on 17 May 2024.
+The fine-tuning measures were implemented during May 2024.
+The CHP expert visited in from 20-24 May 2024 and report submitted in June; Contractor will begin reviewing the report in July.
+The Contractor will receive additional training in December 2024.
+Cogeneration Unit 2 (CHP 2) To address the ongoing NO x exceedances recorded from October 2023 - June 2024, fine tuning of CHP 2 such as reviewing the ignition temperature curve, spark plug condition check and adjusting The fine-tuning measures were implemented in May 2024, and further works are ongoing.